gpmoorhead1/qb25-answers/week6/README.md

 # Exercise 3
 Do the categories of enrichments make sense?
 Why?
 - Cluster 2 is defined by immune response, proteolysis, and regulation of cellular processes.
-This makes sense it terms of recognizing and responding to antigens.
 Meanwhile, cluster 11 is defined by amino acid transport, carboxylic acid transport, regulation of biosynthetic processes.
-These processes are similar in the sense that they involve transport and regulation of macromolecules.
+These are all important processes of different functions in the gut, so it would make sense that they cluster separates from within the gut.